Indonesia flag

-The postal code for Batang Asai is 37485 in Jambi, Sarolangun, Indonesia.
-The table below lists ZIP codes and postcodes for places within Batang Asai.
+The Postal Codes (Kode pos) for Batang Asai is 37485 in Sarolangun, Jambi, Sarolangun, Indonesia.
+The table below lists Postal Codes and postcodes for places within Batang Asai.

 Postal Codes for Places in Batang Asai